Patrick Byrne B.Soc , MA ( hons ) Senior Art Psychotherapist

 Qualifications

-Patrick Byrne was awarded a first class honours MA in Art Psychotherapy from the Crawford College of Art and Design, CIT, Cork.
+Patrick Byrne was awarded a first class honours MA 2019 as an Art therapist from the Crawford College of Art and Design, MTU, Cork.

 Patrick is fully accredited with the Irish Association of Creative Art Therapists.